-Endoluminal gastroplication involves the surgeon using an endoscope to sew a series of pleats (folds) into the LOS.
+Endoluminal gastroplication involves the surgeon using an endoscope to sew a series of pleats (folds) into the lower oesophageal sphincter (LOS).
 The pleats should restrict how far the LOS can open, preventing acid leaking up from your stomach.

 Side effects of this type of surgery include:

 These side effects should improve within a few days.

 For more information, read the NICE guidance for endoluminal gastroplication.

 This is a similar technique to the endoscopic injection of bulking agents described above, except the surgeon uses a different material – a flexible plastic gel that's very similar to living tissue.

 The most common complication is that the hydrogel starts to come out of the gastro-oesophageal junction.
 One study found this happened in one in five cases.
 However, this is a relatively new technique, and success rates may improve in the future.

 For more information, read the NICE guidance for endoscopic augmentation with hydrogel implants.

 In endoscopic radiofrequency ablation, a tiny balloon is lowered down an endoscope to your gastro-oesophageal junction.